rompeldunk/drop/README.md

 ## Installation / Configuration
 1. Set your upload directory in cronjob.php.
-2. Add a cronjob on your webserver user in SSH/terminal.
-Example:
+2. Open cronjob on your webserver using terminal/SSH:

 ```
 crontab -e -u www-data